From Ellipsoids to Midair Control of Dynamic Hitches: Hitch Dynamics

 \section{Hitch Dynamics}

 {

 In our setting, four quadrotors are connected to the ends of two cables.
 These cables interlace, creating a hitch at their intersection.
 The hitch’s configuration is constrained by ellipsoidal geometry when the cables are in tension (see Fig.~\ref{fig:traj} for illustration).
-For each pair of robot and its connecting cable, assuming the cable is taut, the summation of distance from any point on the cable to the two robots is equal to the constant total cable length.
-The set of all possible positions of such a point turns out to be an ellipse in 2D, or a prolate spheroid in 3D~\cite{freksa2019geometric,hilbert2021geometry}.
-For conciseness, we refer the sets of both kinds a ``ellipsoid'' for the rest of this paper.
-As we consider a hitch formed by two winding cables is on both cables geometrically, the position of the hitch must belong to both ellipsoid sets.
+For each pair of robots and its connecting taut cable, the summation of distance from any point on the cable to the two robots is equal to the constant total cable length.
+The set of all possible positions of such a point turns out to be an ellipse in 2D, or a prolate spheroid in 3D~\cite{freksa2019geometric,hilbert2021geometry} which is one type of ellipsoids.
+For conciseness, we refer the sets of both kinds an ``ellipsoid'' for the rest of this paper.
+As we consider a hitch formed by two winding cables on both cables geometrically, the position of the hitch must belong to both ellipsoid sets.
 In other words, the hitch is at the intersection of the two ellipsoids.